FactomProject/ptnet-eventstore/fatip.md

 #### auction state
 ![auction state machine without checks][auction3]

-This staet machine allows for a user to increase a bid amount in an effort to get another user to accept the contract offer.
+This state machine allows for a user to increase a bid amount in an effort to get another user to accept the contract offer.

 #### auction contract offer
 ![running auction state machine][auction3 running]